By Sarah Dillingham and Rustina Anderson, Contributing Writers

 These RDAs can be met with a variety of combinations.
 The USDA National Nutrient Database is a useful tool to search the nutrient content of thousands of foods.

-The Vitamin K content is particularly notable, since the assumption of inadequate dietary Vitamin K is a common justification for administering the Vitamin K shot to newborns directly postpartum.
+The Vitamin K content is particularly notable, since the assumption of inadequate dietary Vitamin K is a common justification for immediate administering of the Vitamin K shot to newborns.
+A reaction to natural dietary vitamin K is rare since it is fat soluble and eliminated if there is no “storage room.”
+(9)

 Every RDA may not need to be met every day, as long as the average consumption meets or exceeds the requirement.
 Many combinations of daily menu items provide a bounty of nutrition and will cover most bases – the low values can be compensated for the following day.